Anastandstealb/colorRandomizer/README.md

 ## How it works
 - we are generating random color using "UIColor" , "CGFloat"(used for generating float numbers),
-- we are appending these thus genrated numbers in the colors array
+- we are appending these thus genrated colors in the colors array
 -  we generate table using table delegate and datasource
     - in this we have two function
         - numberOfRowsInSection